Sweet Potato Pancakes

 wet ingredients in a bowl.

 Step 2- Make batter.
-Add the wet ingredients and mix until a smooth batter remains.
+Add the wet ingredients and mix until smooth.

 pancake batter on a hot skillet.